Timeline 60BC – 138AD

 BC 54 Britain Caesar reinstates Mandubracius to the throne of the Trinovantes.
 Seeing this, other tribes come over to the Roman standard – Caesar mentions the Cenimagni, Segontiaci, Ancalites, Bibroci and Cassi as surrendering during his advance into Essex

-BC 54 Britain At Cassivellaunus’ bidding, the Kings of four Kent based tribes – Cingetorix, Carvilius, Taximagulus and Segovax attack Caesars coastal base and are easily routed.
+BC 54 Britain At Cassivellaunus’ bidding, the Kings of four Kent-based tribes – Cingetorix, Carvilius, Taximagulus and Segovax attack Caesars coastal base and are easily routed.
 Cassivellaunus surrenders using Commius as messenger.
 Caesar then returns to Gaul.

 BC54 Gaul During late Autumn, at the bidding of Indutiomrus of the Treveri, Ambiorix of the Eburones leads an attack against the Roman legion garrisoned locally and massacres them.
 Ambiorix is joined by the Aduatuci and Nervii and attacks the legion garrisoned at Namur.
-The seige would have been successful if not for Caesar leading a timely rescue mission.
+The siege would have been successful if not for Caesar leading a timely rescue mission.

 BC 53 Gaul The tribes of Gaul unite is open revolt under the leadership of Indutiomarus of the Treveri.
 The Celtic army consisted of the Treveri, Senones, Carnutes, Nervii, Aduatuci and Eburones.
-Indutiomarus attacks Caesar’s headquarters at Mouzon and lays seige.
+Indutiomarus attacks Caesar’s headquarters at Mouzon and lays siege.
 After a great fight, the Romans kill Indutiomarus.
 The revolt continues throughout Gaul causing Caesar to travel from tribe to tribe, re-conquering Gaul.
 Ambiorix disappeared into the Ardennes forest.

-BC 49 Rome Julius Caeser becomes Emperor
+BC 49 Rome Julius Caesar becomes Emperor

 BC 45 Rome Julius Caesar orders for Vercingetorix to be sent to Rome, to be paraded through the streets and executed.